In this post, we will build the multi-node Hadoop cluster using three EC2 instances ( one for master, two for slaves).

 - Hadoop 3.1.1

-The plan is, we will do all the settings using one instance first.
-And then make an image of that instance.
-Then we will launch two more instances from that image.
+First of all, we will do all the setting into one instance.
+Then we will make an image of that instance.
+After that, we will launch two more instances using that image.

 !!!Don’t forget to stop/terminate the instances after your job if you don’t want to pay unnecessarily.